-Each week during the school year, girls in SWSG attend a 90-minute mentoring session where they connect with other girls from their school and a group of college women mentors.
+Each week during the school year, mentees in SWSG attend a 90-minute mentoring session where they connect with other girls from their school and a group of college women mentors.
 Mentors from local colleges and universities lead these sessions using a robust, role-model based curriculum anchored in the stories of strong women from history and today.

 Every year, girls attend at least one Campus Discovery Tour with their mentors, a field trip hosted by our chapters at their colleges.
 Often, it’s their first time being on a college campus and learning about their academic options for the future.
 These experiences connect girls to all college has to offer, from academic opportunities to extra-curricular groups to dining halls!

-Girls have additional field trip opportunities throughout the year, including trips to local institutions and our annual Jump into Spring celebration of mentorship.
+Mentees have additional field trip opportunities throughout the year, including trips to local institutions and our annual Jump into Spring celebration of mentorship.
 They also complete an annual service project with their mentors, such as school-wide anti-bullying campaigns or supply drives for a children’s hospital.
 In doing so, girls learn they can make a positive difference in their community, no matter their age!

-6 C's of Positive Youth Development
+Six C's of Positive Youth Development

 Confidence: Strong girls realize their inner strengths to dream and do.